Introduction

 In particular:

-• when a parameter is specified, a single quote must be escaped by another single quote
+• when a parameter is specified, any single quote must be escaped by another single quote

 In production, files are reloaded every 600 seconds (10 minutes) to pick up changes.